energysistem/manuals/39420-BT9/en/03-features.md

 - Integrated noise-cancelling microphone.
 - Up to 10m of range.
 - Rechargeable lithium battery
-- 20 hours of use.
+- Up to 20 hours of use.

 ### Technical features

 - Bidirectional Bluetooth®
 - V4.0
 - NFC function: pair your Bluetooth® devices with a single touch.
-- Compatible with MicroSD/SDHC cards up to 64 GB.
+- Compatible with MicroSD/SDHC cards up to 32 GB.
 - Card reader with USB-OTG function.
 - Frequency: 2.4GHz ISM band.
 - Frequency response: 5 Hz~25 KHz.